School for Champions

 Successful people often present their ideas through giving speeches.
-Some write their thoughts and beliefs or use professional speech writers to reflect their concepts.
-Some are also eloquent speakers, who can arose or move an audience.
+Some write their thoughts and beliefs, while others use professional speech writers to reflect their concepts.
+Some are also eloquent speakers, who can arouse or move an audience.
 What these people have to say is also of significance for historical or business theory studies.

 There is need for people who can effectively write such speeches, either for themselves or for others.
 There is also a need for those who can make presentations and speak to others.
 Your knowledge and skills in this area can help advance your career or improve your business.